dd32/td-gh-ex/readme.txt

 * Set page title and content above your posts
 * Change the way how posts are being displayed

-Note: because theme is full width, setting for background-color or background-image has no visible effect.
-But it might after your modifications, so that's why it's still included.
+Note: the settings for background-color and background-image don't have a visible effect, because theme has a full width layout.
+But in case of a customized theme you might need both settings, so that's why they're included.

 == Copyright ==